Frequently Asked Questions

 We offer a no-contact attendance based electronic system with an individual pin code assigned to each family.
 Parents are able to sign their child in or out with on their cell phone using a QR code.
 Forgot your cell phone?
 No problem.
 We have Ipad stations available for you!

-22. Is Look What I Can Do secure so strangers can not walk in?
+22. Is the school secure so strangers can not walk in?

 23. What is the sick policy?